 Hybrid work, simply, is work that is done in some combination of in the actual work setting and in a remote setting, generally from an employee’s home.

-In practice, though, the concept is far from simple and is varied:
+In practice, though, the concept is far from simple and is varied.
+In some companies:

-- In some companies some employees work remotely some of the time, others all of the time, others never.
+- Some employees work remotely some of the time, others all of the time, others never.

-- In some companies all employees work remotely some of the time and on-site some of the time.
+- All employees work remotely some of the time and on-site some of the time.

-How these work arrangements are determined also vary widely and will likely continue to as both employers and employees gain more experience with the hybrid model.
+How these work arrangements are determined also varies widely and will likely continue to as both employers and employees gain more experience with the hybrid model.